dqnid/dqnid/README.md

 I'm a programmer, currently working as a front-end developer.
-Here you an find my best and worst.
+Here you can find my best and worst.
 Even though I'm a web developer, it's not all about over engineered drawing books! 😙

 🔧 These are my most used tools: